Outrageous Fortune (TV series): Adaptations

 Versions of the series have been produced in the United Kingdom and United States.
-The UK remake, Honest was produced for ITV by the independent production company Greenlit.
+The British remake, Honest was produced for ITV by the independent production company Greenlit.
 The first episode aired on 9 January 2008, and the show ran for a single season.

-The U.S. remake, titled Scoundrels, premiered in June 2010 to mixed reviews.
+The American remake, titled Scoundrels, premiered in June 2010 to mixed reviews.
 A previous adaptation developed by Rob Thomas, entitled Good Behavior, failed to be picked up for broadcast by any networks.
 After its initial 8-episode run, Scoundrels was not picked up for another season.

 Westside, a prequel to Outrageous Fortune, screened its first season on TV3 in 2015 and the second season in 2016.
 Set in the 1970/80s, Antonia Prebble who played Loretta West stars as Rita West, Loretta's grandmother.

 Westside ran for six seasons ending in November 2020.